CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09b-Implement_Azure_Container_Instances.md

 In this lab, you will complete the following tasks:

 - Task 1: Deploy an Azure Container Instance using a Docker image
-- Task 2: Review the functionality of the Azure Container Instance
+- Task 2: Test and verify deployment of an Azure Container Instance

 ### Task 1: Deploy an Azure Container Instance using a Docker image